ocaml-multicore/ocaml5-tutorial/README.md

 Observe that there is super-linear speedup going from the sequential version to the 2 core version!
 Why?

+#### Exercise ★★★★★

+Implement a parallel version of merge sort.
+It easy to implement a version that doesn't scale :-) If you use a list for holding the intermediate results, GC impact will kill scalability.

+You should use an array for holding the elements to be sorted.
+The observation is that during the merge step, the length of the merged result is exactly the sum of the input arrays.
+Hence, one may use an additional array of the same size as the input array to hold the merge results.

 ### Parallel Iteration

 Many numerical algorithms use for loops.
 The parallel for primitive provides a